Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

    1. If **SAML Signing**  (depending on the SSO service, this option is named differently) configuration is available, the SSO administrator sets it to **Sign SAML response and assertion**.

-      {% include note.html content="Qumulo Core requires that IdP sign both the assertion and the entire SAML response." %}
+      {% include note.html content="Qumulo Core requires that the IdP sign both the assertion and the entire SAML response." %}

+   1. To configure the IdP to use an algorithm based on SHA-256 (certain SSO providers use older algorithms, such as SHA-1, by default), follow the instructions in your SSO provider's documentation.

+      {% include tip.html content="Commonly, a `signatureAlgorithm` key is set to `rsa-sha256` and the `digestAlgorithm` key is set to `sha256` in the configuration file." %}

 1. After creating the SAML integration, the SSO administrator provides the following information to the cluster administrator.